OSU Open Campus bridges educational gaps

 Program provides more ways for Oregonians to access education

 People in Oregon’s rural communities don’t always have access to the educational opportunities that urbanites do.
 Add to this the fact that some need training that’s tailored to unique jobs specific to their locations.
 This means that they can have a hard time finding employment, and that businesses in their communities likewise can find it difficult to hire a qualified workforce.

-That's why in 2010, OSU launched OSU Open Campus, a statewide community-based education partnership that provides local access to learning in order to address the unique educational needs of Oregon’s communities.
+That’s why in 2010, Oregon State University launched OSU Open Campus, a statewide community-based education partnership that provides local access to learning in order to address the unique educational needs of Oregon’s communities.
 The program is fast and flexible.
 It cuts bureaucratic red tape and aims to provide affordable education.
-Sometimes that will result in students who progress all the way to a bachelor's degree.
-Other times, the goals are more immediate.
+Sometimes that will result in students who progress all the way to a bachelor’s degree.

 In 2014, the program was recognized as one of four national winners of the Outreach Scholarship W.K.
 Kellogg Foundation Engagement Award.

 Source: Jeff Sherman and Ana Gomez, OSU Open Campus